OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220415-project-report.md

 "Safe Uses of AI and ML" kickoff meeting was a success, and ORI volunteers will be involved in contributing towards reports and advice that will go to the FCC TAC.
 The TAC advises the US FCC.

+Two additional speakers were contacted and invited to share their views in upcoming committee meetings.

 #### Taxes Underway

 Our Dark Horse Accounting accountant is on the job and has everything he needs so far in order to complete the work.